insertsurnamehere/cps32midi/README.md

 ex:("sfiii3-simm3.0", "sfiii3-simm3.1", "sfiii3-simm3.2", and "sfiii3-simm3.3", should be named "simm3.0", "simm3.1", "simm3.0", etc)

-on instrument chunk (or any chunk), don't start a file ripping from a blank space, start from the first pointer (or first entry, in the sample chunk)
+on instrument chunk (or any chunk), don't start a file ripping from a blank space, start from the first pointer (or first entry, in the sample chunk, or in the seqence chunk, rip from exacly 8 bytes before the actual firs song pointer  (es: 0x50 00 00 00 00 00 00 00))

 don't rip samplechunk with blank samples, but exacly until the last sample (before the blank space)